sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarbox.md

 ## Update `ultrafeeder` container configuration

-Before running `docker compose`, we also want to update the configuration of the `ultrafeeder` container, so that it generates MLAT data for piaware.
+Before running `docker compose`, we also want to update the configuration of the `ultrafeeder` container, so that it generates MLAT data for radarbox.

 Open the `docker-compose.yml` and make the following environment value is part of the `ULTRAFEEDER_CONFIG` variable to the `ultrafeeder` service: